Why We Started AERAS — A House Is Not a Home (Without a Village)

 We call this the village model — not a commune, but a community.
 Not a loss of privacy, but a gain in possibility.
 A return to the idea that we need each other — and that when we design for that, everyone benefits.

-In the months ahead, this newsletter series will explore the deeper vision of AERAS.
+In the months ahead, this newsletter series will explore the deeper vision of AERAS Dwellings (AERAS, by the way, invokes the word ‘eras’, as in a new generational era of fostering community through our housing).
 We'll talk about:

-What secondary dwellings (or, ADUs) are, and how they can work for you.
+• What ADUs are, and how they can work for you.

 But for now, we simply want to say: welcome.